makersacademy/airport_challenge/ma_process.md

 ###MESSAGES

-* Weather uses random number generator to set weather as stormy or sunny
+* Weather uses random number generator to set weather as stormy or sunny (it is only stormy on rare occasions)
 * Message (sunny or stormy) sent to Airport
 * Airport receives message
 * If weather is stormy plane prevented from taking off